 With eating being the most basic part of our life, we are slowly disregarding it.
-Cooking and eating are routine tasks; therefore, we don’t give it much thought.
+Cooking and eating are routine tasks; therefore, we don’t give them much thought.
 Though the food deliveries and fast-food chains have eased our dinner meals.

 But you have had enough of fast-food and you are ready to begin eating healthy.
 You now know that starting on a healthy eating plan will help lower your high blood pressure, it will decrease your LDL (bad cholesterol), and improve your overall physical, mental, and emotional health.

 You have cleared out your pantry, your fridge, and your freezer.
 You have thrown out anything that will continue to contribute to your poor health.
 Even the sausage you have hidden in the back of the freezer.
 That’s right no more sausage sandwiches with fried egg and cheese.
-Ok, maybe keep the sausage in the back of the freezer in case there is a zombie apocalypse and you can’t get to your local farmers market for a day or two.
+Ok, maybe keep the sausage in the back of the freezer in case there is a zombie apocalypse and you can’t get to your local farmer’s market for a day or two.

 Now, it’s time to go shopping for groceries and load up on nutritional foods.
 You see and hear ads all the time that make claims such as calorie-free, low or reduced sodium, sugar-free, fat-free, organic, or Non-GMO just to name a few.

 You feel as if you need a Ph.D. in science just to go grocery shopping.
 It would be quicker to pull up to your local fast-food restaurant and order a #2 meal than try to decipher what all these food labels and claims mean.

 Well, after reading this article, you will have your Ph.D. in food label reading.
 You will be fully armed with all the necessary knowledge to make informed decisions about your food purchases.

 While some links below are affiliate links, there is no additional charge to you.
 If you make a purchase, I make a commission.
 Please know that I will only affiliate myself with products and services I believe in.